Aug

 Jeremiah 51:26

-Now, Jeremiah 51:27 onwards is about the day and hour of Babylon’s judgement, a vengeance from the LORD of hosts for what Babylon will do to Zion at the time of the False Prophet and the Antichrist.
-The LORD of hosts will move several powerful nations, armed with the weapons of his indignation (nuclear weapons), “to make the land of Babylon a desolation without an inhabitant” (Jeremiah 51:29).
+Now, Jeremiah 51:27 onwards is about the day and hour of Babylon’s judgement, a vengeance from the LORD of hosts for what Babylon will do to Zion at the time of the false prophet and the Antichrist.
+The LORD of hosts will move several powerful nations, armed with the weapons of his indignation (nuclear weapons), to destroy Babylon.

 The violence done to me and to my flesh be upon Babylon, shall the inhabitant of Zion say; and my blood upon the inhabitants of Chaldea shall Jerusalem say.
 Therefore thus saith the LORD; Behold, I will plead thy cause, and take vengeance for thee…